TomTris/42-Minishell/README.md

 Hi everyone.
-Welcome to my beautiful Shell, mimic 5.2.
+Welcome to my beautiful Shell, mimic 5.2, of which i was very proud of.
+The Shell in pure C

 This is a 42-Project to get to know Bash and transform your skill, logic to real product!!
 This is my first big project and because of some reasons, i did it solo.
 So, for me, it's very meaningfull when it's not a trash-project.